MattDWillson/Trading-Dashboard/README.md

 # Algo Trading with Dashboard

-This project is a combination of a few backtested algorhithmic trading strategies.
-It utilizes three strategies: Stochastic Osccillator, Bollinger Bands, and RSI to generate buy or sell signals.
-These indicators are useful for pursuing a momentum trading strategy.
+This project is a dashboard displaying three backtested algorhithmic trading strategies: Stochastic Osccillator, Bollinger Bands, and RSI.
+These indicators generate buy and sell signals based on a momentum trading strategy.
 The Stochastic Osicillator is based on the current price, the highest price, and the lowest price of the past 14 days.
 The Bollinger band strategy is a crossover strat using the 21 day moving average and 95% confidence intervals of the moving average(two standard deviations from the mean).
 The Relative Strength Index(RSI) strat is based on a 14 day period similar to the Stochastic Oscillator, but utilizes the percentage return rather than price movements.

 ## Technologies
 This use project uses Python 3.8 and iPython in Jupyter Lab.
 Windows 10 is the operating system.